Texture and anisotropy of polycrystalline materials. Kiluchi diffraction patterns and orientation microscopy

 INTRODUCTION

-Many technological materials and natural solids have a polycrystalline or at least partially crystalline structure.
+Many technological materials and natural solids have a polycrystalline, or, at least, a partially crystalline structure.
 Their properties depend on both the structure of the polycrystalline aggregate and the properties of the individual crystals.
 The failure of a material is often caused by a heterogeneous microstructure and local defects, in which case knowledge of the overall texture is of very limited use.
-On the contrary, it is very useful to have high spatial resolution to determine local orientations, to know about orientation gradients within grains and disorientations between grains, and also to have access to certain characteristic parameters of grain boundaries.
+On the contrary, it is very useful to have high spatial resolution to determine local orientations, to know about orientation gradients within grains and disorientations between grains, and also to have access to some characteristic parameters of grain boundaries.

 You do not have access to this resource.